 When you total a financed car, here are a few things you need to know:

-So, let's say you wreck your car.
+So, let's say you wreck your car in a state that follows an 80 percent rule (the insurer must total the vehicle if the cost to repair it is more than 80 percent of the car's value).
 Your insurer decides your car's actual cash value (fair market value) on the day of the accident was $10,000.
-Applying the "80% Rule," the insurance adjuster will see if the cost to repair your car will be more or less than $8,000 (80% of $10,000).
+Applying the "80 percent rule," the insurance adjuster will see if the cost to repair your car will be more or less than $8,000 (80 percent of $10,000).

 If the repairs cost less than $8,000, the insurer will pay for your repairs.
 But if repairs cost more than $8,000, your car is a total loss and the insurer won't pay to repair it.
 Instead, the insurer will essentially buy your totaled car from you.
 You will provide the insurer with the title of your car in exchange for your car's ACV ($10,000).
 If your car is financed, the insurance settlement check will go to your lender first to pay off the balance of your car loan and you will receive whatever money is left over, if any.